-I am currently a post-doc at UC San Diego, in the Machine Learning Group with Prof. Charles Elkan and the Synergy lab with Prof. Yuvraj Agarwal.
+I am currently a post-doc at UC San Diego, in the Machine Learning Group with Prof. Charles Elkan.
 I am also a part of MESL, headed by Prof. Rajesh Gupta.

 My research interests lie at the intersection of AI, optimization, learning and inference particularly using them to understand, model and combat noise and uncertainty in real world applications.
 My application of choice is building the next generation of smarter energy systems.

 Broadly, I work on using ideas from online algorithms, optimization under uncertainty, control theory, game theory, artificial intelligence, graphical models and estimation theory to develop novel, theoretically well motivated optimization algorithms that bring intelligent decision support to resource allocation problems.
 For more details on stuff I managed to sneak past peer review, see my publications page.

 Organizing MPE 2013+ Workshop on Data-aware Energy Use

 Reviewer for the Transactions on Cloud Computing

 From 2011-2013 I was a Research Staff Member at IBM Research, India Research Lab in Bangalore where I worked on Next Generation Systems.
 I was a part of the High Performance Computing (HPC) group and also worked with the Smarter Energy group.